Voyaging The World

 View this post on Instagram

-A post shared by Imola Faenza Tourism Company (@imolafaenzatourism) on Oct 3, 2019 at 5:46am PDT
+A post shared by Imola Faenza Tourism Company (@imolafaenzatourism)

 The castle behind us is called Rocca Sforzesca di Dozza and was named after the daughter of the Duke of Milan Cathrerina Sforza, who started designing the castle.
 The Annual Wine Festival is also held there and many of its products are kept in the basement of the castle.
 There, you can buy local wine and other products.
 The whole castle inside and outside does not lose its medieval tone.
 The castle of Sforza unfolds a story which presents its medieval cuisine or the murals of the prisoners.